Contribution of expert aggregation to temperature prediction part II: Second order bounds with sleeping experts: Results

 \section{Results}

-In this part, we will on the one hand look at the results from a global point of view (all the stations and lead times) and on the other hand look at the special case of the Chamonix station for the lead time 48 hours.
-For the following, as in part I, we used the Opera \citep{gaillard_opera_2016} package that we modified in order to add the xgboost \citep{chen_xgboost_2016} package and to deal with the sleeping experts.
+In this part, we will on the one hand look at the results from a global point of view (all the stations and lead times) and on the other hand look at special cases like the Chamonix station for a 48-hour lead time.
+For the following, as in Part I, we used R 3.6.1 and the Opera 1.1.1 package \citep{gaillard_opera_2016} that we modified in order to deal with the sleeping experts with the xgboost 1.7.7.1 package \citep{chen_xgboost_2016}.

-We split our data into two data sets: the test set, containing the same data as in part I, and the training set to tune the hyperparameters of the GBRT (figure \ref{figure_training_data_papier}).
-We recall that in the test data, we have the temperature observations at 2 meters above the ground (obs) of 33 stations which can be seen in Figure 3 of part I from 2020-03-30 to 2023-09-03.
-We also have the corresponding predictions of the 00 TU run of the raw and MOS of AROME (aro) ARPEGE (arp) CEP (cep) and the 10\%, 30\%, 50\%, 70\% and 90\% post processed PEARP quantiles, respectively denoted Q10, Q30, Q50, Q70 and Q90.
-These predictions are available for the lead times 6, 9, 12, 15, 18, 21, 24, 27, 30, 33, 36, 39, 42, 45, 48 for all models plus the lead times 57, 72, 84 except for the raw and MOS AROME.
-The training data is the same, but from 2023-09-04 to 2025-02-03.